-- hunger (missing a meal or not having regular meals)
+- hunger (eg, due to missing a meal or not having regular meals)

 - exercise (especially heavy exercise when unfit)

-- hormonal changes in women (e.g. taking contraceptive pill, having your period)
+- hormonal changes in women (taking the contraceptive pill, having your period, going through menopause)

-- some foods (e.g. chocolate, brown vinegar, cheese, citrus fruits, onions, MSG [monosodium glutamate])
+- some foods, chocolate, brown vinegar, cheese, citrus fruits, onions, MSG (monosodium glutamate)

 - alcohol (especially red wine)